decentralized-identity/org/spec-tooling-guides.md

 audience and/or target Standards Development Organization (SDO).
-If your work item can come to a consensus *up front* about an SDO that it wants to target from the beginning, we advise the group to work within the format and tooling preferences of that SDO from the begining.
+If your work item can come to a consensus *up front* about an SDO that it wants to target from the beginning, we advise the group to work within the format and tooling preferences of that SDO from the beginning.
 If no clear SDO can be agreed to upfront, or if a "DIF-terminal" specification is consensual from the beginning, we recommend SpecUp, a markdown-based tool maintained as a standing work item of the DIF technical steering committee.